European court rules in favour of whistleblower in Luxembourg leaks case | Law-Order

 Luxembourg judges at the time ruled that the disclosure of the documents had caused PwC harm that outweighed the general interest.
 An appeal by Halet was dismissed in 2018.
 In its ruling, the European court said the criminal conviction of Halet had had a "chilling effect" on his freedom of expression and that of any other whistleblower.

-"The Court concluded that the interference with his right to freedom of expression, in particular his freedom to impart information, had not been 'necessary in a democratic society'," the ruling said, adding Luxembourg should pay Halet 55,000 euros in damages and legal costs.
+"The Court concluded that the interference with his right to freedom of expression, in particular his freedom to impart information, had not been 'necessary in a democratic society,'" the ruling said, adding Luxembourg should pay Halet 55,000 euros in damages and legal costs.
+Halet said in a statement that Tuesday's decision was a "big victory" for whistleblowers and ordinary citizens in the face of tax havens and global corporations benefitting from them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)